This article discusses the potential causes of dementia, the various types, and any available treatments.

 - Alzheimer's accounts for 60-80 percent of all cases of dementia

-Dementias can be caused by brain cell death, and neurodegenerative disease - progressive brain cell death that happens over time - is behind most dementias.
+Dementias can be caused by brain cell death, and neurodegenerative disease - progressive brain cell death that happens over time - is associated with most dementias.

-- Vascular dementia - resulting from brain cell death caused by conditions such as cerebrovascular disease, for example, stroke.
+- Vascular dementia (also called multi-infarct dementia) - resulting from brain cell death caused by conditions such as cerebrovascular disease, for example, stroke.
 This prevents normal blood flow, depriving brain cells of oxygen.

 - Injury - post-traumatic dementia is directly related to brain cell death caused by injury.